SukkoPera/MegaDrivePlusPlus/README.md

 [See this](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki/Legacy-Branch) for the rationale behind this change.

 ### Installation
 If you are interested in modding your console with MegaDrive++, please [head to the wiki](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki).
-There you will find full instructions about what chip to buy, how to put MegaDrive++ on it and how to install it, with a full wiring guide for a few different Mega Drive/Genesis models that were sold.
+There you will find full instructions about what to buy, how to compile MegaDrive++ and how to wire it in a few different Mega Drive/Genesis models that were sold.

 ### License
 MegaDrive++ is Copyright &copy; 2015-2019 by SukkoPera.